poojagond/pet-adoption-website-excercise/README.md

 * Used a lot of words to make the Pet Adoption agency on the top search engine.
 * Developed few page to make a user friendly pet adoption website
-* Used minified version of bootstrap and jquery which would make the website faster
+* Used minified cdn version of bootstrap and jquery which would make the website faster